Crockpot Chicken and Rice

 Ingredients

-• 1 ½ cup Jasmine rice
+- 1 ½ cup Jasmine rice

-• ¼ teaspoon salt
+- ¼ teaspoon salt

-• ¼ teaspoon black pepper
+- ¼ teaspoon black pepper

-• ½ cup white onion diced small – 1/2 a large onion
+- ½ cup white onion diced small – 1/2 a large onion

-• 3 cloves garlic minced
+- 3 cloves garlic minced

-• 1 cup celery chopped – 3 large celery ribs
+- 1 cup chopped celery 3 large celery ribs

-• 3 sprigs fresh thyme
+- 3 sprigs fresh thyme

-• 3 cups low sodium chicken broth
+- 3 cups low sodium chicken broth or stock

-• ½ cup non fat greek yogurt
+- ½ cup non fat greek yogurt unflavored

-• ½ cup grated Parmesan cheese
+- ½ cup grated Parmesan cheese

-• ¼ cup milk any type
+- ¼ cup milk any type

 Instructions

-1. Rinse rice in a fine mesh strainer under hot running water until water runs clear, about 8-10 minutes.
+- Rinse rice in a fine mesh strainer under hot running water until water runs clear, about 3 minutes.

-4. Layer the rice in the bottom of the pot, followed by the chicken and season with salt and pepper.
-Place in the onion, celery, peas and carrots, garlic and thyme.
-Mix completely with 2 ½ cups of chicken broth and push the veggies down to make sure they are covered.
+- Add the onion, celery, peas and carrots, garlic and thyme.
+Add 2 ½ cups of chicken broth and push the veggies down to make sure they are covered.

-5. Cover and place the slow cooker on low for 2 ½ – 3 hours, stirring every 30-40 minutes.
-Start checking at 2 hours, and continue to cook until rice is cooked through and broth has been soaked up.
+- Cover and place the slow cooker on low for 2 ½ – 3 hours, stirring every 30-40 minutes.
 Keep in mind that every time you lift the lid, you add about 15 minutes to the cooking time.

-6. Start checking at 2.5 hours, and continue to cook until rice is cooked through and broth has been soaked up.
-Keep in mind that every time you lift the lid, you add about 15 minutes to the cook time.
+- Start checking for doneness at 2.5 hours, and continue cooking until rice is tender and broth has been soaked up.

-7. Once the rice is cooked to your liking (around 3 hours on low setting), in a small bowl stir together the remaining ½ cup of chicken broth, greek yogurt, parmesan cheese, and milk.
+- Once the rice is cooked to your liking (around 3 hours on low setting), in a small bowl stir together the remaining ½ cup of chicken broth, greek yogurt, parmesan cheese, and milk.

 Notes

-• Layer the ingredients exactly as listed in the recipe.
+- Layer the ingredients exactly as listed in the recipe.
 It’s important that the rice be placed on the bottom so that it can absorb the liquids properly.

-• Avoid cooking on high power.
+- Avoid cooking on high power.
 Set the slow cooker to low power for 3 to 3.5 hours.
 Using high power will overcook the rice, turning it to a mushy mess.

-• Start checking for doneness at 2.5 hours.
+- Start checking for doneness at 2.5 hours.
 If additional time is needed, continue to cook until the rice is tender and has absorbed most of the liquid.
 Try not to check too much, because every time you remove the lid, heat will escape from the slow cooker.

-• Why is my rice still hard, or too mushy?
+- Why is my rice still hard, or too mushy?
 Slow cooker models are all different and you may need to adjust the time or liquid measurements slightly to suit your slow cooker.
 If your rice is cooked through, but there’s still excess broth in the slow cooker, simply ladle some out.
 Keep in mind that more liquid will be absorbed as it cools.

 I was concerned initially.
 I bought all the ingredients before I read the reviews.
 I followed the instructions to a T – however, left in crock pot for probably an additional hour because we just weren’t ready to eat.
 I was really fantastic.
 Fluffy rice, good flavor.
 I will be making again soon.
 Great comfort food.